isabelc/Max-Quantity-For-WC-Shops/README.md

 Set a universal limit for the max quantity, per product, that can be added to cart.
 Does not require customers to log in.

-WooCommerce Max Quantity is an extension for [WooCommerce](http://wordpress.org/plugins/woocommerce/) that lets you set a max limit for the number of items that can be added to the cart.
-It's a universal limit, meaning this limit affects all products in your WooCommerce store.
+WooCommerce Max Quantity is an extremely simple extension for [WooCommerce](http://wordpress.org/plugins/woocommerce/) that lets you set a max limit for the number of items that can be added to the cart.
+It's simple because there is only 1 option (your desired maximum number).
+It's a universal limit, meaning this limit affects each product in your WooCommerce store.

 **NOTE:**
 This plugin only works with "Simple" products.
 For products that have "variations", you can try [this fork by thekillerdev](https://github.com/thekillerdev/WooCommerce-Max-Quantity) instead, which he modified to work with products with variations.